Paul "P.H." Naffah: Roger Clyne and the Peacemakers

 Naffah and Clyne soon after began playing Phoenix-area happy hours as a twosome.
-Jamming with a series of guitarists and bassists, they formed Roger Clyne and the Peacemakers in late 1998 with bassist Danny White and guitarist Scotty Johnson, who left the band in 2002.
+Jamming with a series of guitarists and bassists, they formed Roger Clyne and the Peacemakers in 1999.

-Naffah’s role with Roger Clyne and the Peacemakers expanded and he co-produced the first three albums, Honky Tonk Union, Real to Reel, and Sonoran Hope and Madness.
-Naffah is usually the first to hear the vocalist’s original compositions and lyrics.
+Naffah's role with Roger Clyne and the Peacemakers expanded and he co-produced the first three albums, Honky Tonk Union, Real to Reel, and Sonoran Hope and Madness.
+Naffah is usually the first to hear the vocalist's original compositions and lyrics.
 Clyne was present when Naffah and White recorded the bass parts for ¡Americano!.

+In 2019, Roger Clyne and the Peacemakers were inducted to the Arizona Music and Entertainment Hall of Fame.